Kotlin/kotlinx.coroutines/coroutines-guide.md

 I'm sleeping 0 ...
 I'm sleeping 1 ...
 I'm sleeping 2 ...
-Exception in thread "main" kotlinx.coroutines.experimental.TimeoutException: Timed out waiting for 1300 MILLISECONDS
+Exception in thread "main" kotlinx.coroutines.experimental.TimeoutCancellationException: Timed out waiting for 1300 MILLISECONDS
 ```

 <!--- TEST STARTS_WITH -->

-The `TimeoutException` that is thrown by [withTimeout] is a private subclass of [CancellationException].
+The `TimeoutCancellationException` that is thrown by [withTimeout] is a subclass of [CancellationException].
 We have not seen its stack trace printed on the console before.
 That is because
 inside a cancelled coroutine `CancellationException` is considered to be a normal reason for coroutine completion.
 However, in this example we have used `withTimeout` right inside the `main` function.

 Because cancellation is just an exception, all the resources will be closed in a usual way.
-You can wrap the code with timeout in `try {...} catch (e: CancellationException) {...}` block if
+You can wrap the code with timeout in `try {...} catch (e: TimeoutCancellationException) {...}` block if
-you need to do some additional action specifically on timeout.
+you need to do some additional action specifically on any kind of timeout or use [withTimeoutOrNull] function
+that is similar to [withTimeout], but returns `null` on timeout instead of throwing an exception.

 ## Composing suspending functions